pblischak/zprob/README.md

  - [ ] [Multivariate Normal](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) (PDF + log-PDF)

 > **Note**
-> `zprob` was developed using a 0.11.0-dev version of Zig and is still a work in progress.
+> `zprob` was developed and tested using v0.11.0 of Zig and is still a work in progress.
-> Using a version of Zig older than one of the 0.11-dev nightly versions will
+> Using a version of Zig other than 0.11.0 may lead to the code not compiling.
-> likely not work due to changes in the build system (among other things).

 ## A Fresh Start